cotteux/RetiGemiProxy/README.md

 Why I did this.
 Want to work with Lora communication easilly using rnode to Navigate throught Gemini with all options.

 ## Proxy Server Private mode (Limited)
-   Add only one Certificate to Authenticated on many Gemini capsule. uncomment these 2 liines in Proxyserver
+   Add only one Certificate to Authenticated on many Gemini capsule for only one user. uncomment these 2 liines in Proxyserver

-     #certset = ('cert1.pem','key1.pem')  # filename and folder of the certificated to your Gemini authentification
+     #certset = ('cert1.pem','key1.pem')  # filename and folder of the certificated to your Gemini authentification (not the one coming with the github, this is for agena localhost proxy)
      #response = ignition.request("gemini://"+str(data),ca_cert=certset) # private server with cert

    and comment this line